hajdukd/hajdukd.github.io/_drafts/cleancode/2019-02-08-why-i-really-dont-like-final-modifer-on-method-input-parameters.md

 permalink: /cleancode/:title
 ---

-Recently i had an internal discussion whether or not we should use `final` modifier on input parameters of methods.
+Recently I had an internal discussion whether or not we should use `final` modifier on input parameters of methods.
-It was hard for me to hastily gather all arguments i have against this practice.
+It was hard for me to hastily gather all arguments I have against this practice.
 This post should clear things out.

 Let's start with a simple example:
 ```